arunchauhan54/springboot-swagger-service/README.md

 ## Assumptions

-* Configuring JWT was not part of exercise**
+* Configuring JWT is not part of exercise
-* load balancing and multiple node deployment is not needed**
+* Load balancing and multiple node deployment is not needed
-* Its fine too use self sign certificate for https communication**
+* Its fine to use self sign certificate for https communications

 ## What better can be done in version 2.0